kevinomyonga/kevinomyonga.github.io/motybase/privacy-policy.md

 ## Data Retention

-We retain analytics and crash data for as long as necessary to improve the Game.
+We retain analytics and crash data for as long as necessary to improve the App.
 No personally identifiable data is retained.

 ---